Predicting high-dimensional heterogeneous time series employing generalized local states: Experiments

 As before, we can also calculate the \gls{sn}, \gls{cc} and \gls{mi} neighborhoods for this new concatenated system.
 The \gls{cc} and \gls{mi} neighborhoods are shown in Figure~\ref{fig:L96_KS_neighboorhoods}.

 The \gls{sn} neighborhoods have been omitted from this Figure as they are, by definition, always the same.
 Fascinatingly, both the \gls{cc} and \gls{mi} neighborhoods in the combined but not shuffled systems look like they are composed of the individual system's neighborhoods.
 In fact, exactly this is the case as both the \gls{cc} and the \gls{mi} \glspl{sm} are able to completely separate the \gls{ks} and \gls{l96} systems.
+In the case of experimental data, such an analysis of the similarity structure can be highly informative as it exposes the underlying relationships between dimensions.

 As before, we quantify the short term prediction accuracy using the \gls{nrmse}.
 The results are shown in Figure~\ref{fig:L96_KS_shuffle_prediction_comparison}.

 Immediately noticeable is the almost instant divergence of all \gls{sn} predictions.
 This is of course expected, considering the \gls{sn} neighborhood's assume a locally interacting system which the shuffled system is not.
 Furthermore, the \gls{nrmse} of the \gls{cc} and \gls{mi} neighborhoods is the combination of the \gls{nrmse} of the individual systems.
 This, again, makes sense due to the perfect separation between the \gls{l96} and the \gls{ks} system shown in Figure~\ref{fig:L96_KS_neighboorhoods}.
 As for the \gls{ks} system, this results in the \gls{mi} \gls{sm} delivering significantly better results than the \gls{cc} \gls{sm}.